cloudfoundation-community/cloudfoundation.org/docs/maturity-model/security-and-compliance/cloud-tenant-tagging.md

 ### Consistent Tagging Is a Matter of Compliance

-While cloud tenant tagging enables a basic implementation of many other cloud foundation building blocks, Cloud Foundation teams should treat adherence to the established tagging strategy as a matter of compliance.
-This is why the Cloud Foundation Maturity Model puts this building block into the Security & Compliance pillar, as opposed to putting it in the [🗂 Tenant Management](../tenant-management/readme.md) or [💵 Cost Management](../cost-management/readme.md) pillar.
+While cloud tenant tagging enables a basic implementation of many other cloud foundation capabilities, we advocate Cloud Foundation teams think if tagging primarily as a means for enabling [🔖 Security & Compliance](./readme.md) capabilities As described further below, tagging is often abused as a poor substitute for proper tenant and cost management capabilities.

 ### Tag the Most Useful Subset of Tenant Metadata